manuelarte/gowasp/README.md

 #### 🔄 CSRF - Cross Site Request Forgery

 The add comments endpoint is not protected against CSRF attacks.
-And we can check it by following this steps:
+And we can check it by following these steps:

 + login in the application with your browser.
 + open [price-win.html](/tools/price-win.html) with that same browser.